thapasijan171/DSAwithSijan/src/content/blog/BinaryTreeGeneral.md

 	<li><code>postorder</code> is <strong>guaranteed</strong> to be the postorder traversal of the tree.</li>
 </ul>

-## Solutions
+# Solutions

-### Solution 1: Hash Table + Recursion
+# Intuition
+To reconstruct a binary tree from its inorder and postorder traversal arrays, consider the following:

-The last node in the post-order traversal is the root node.
-We can find the position of the root node in the in-order traversal, and then recursively construct the left and right subtrees.
+- **Postorder Traversal**: The last element is always the root of the tree or subtree.
+- **Inorder Traversal**: Elements to the left of the root are in the left subtree, and elements to the right are in the right subtree.

-Specifically, we first use a hash table `d` to store the position of each node in the in-order traversal.
-Then we design a recursive function `dfs(i, j, n)`, where `i` and `j` represent the starting positions of the in-order and post-order traversals, respectively, and `n` represents the number of nodes in the subtree.
-The function logic is as follows:
+# Approach
+1. **Initialization:**
+   - Create a `Map` to store the index of each value in the `inorder` array for quick lookup.

+2. **Recursive Tree Construction:**
+   - The root of the current subtree is given by the last element in the current range of the `postorder` array.
+   - Find the index of this root in the `inorder` array using the `Map`.
+   - Recursively build the left and right subtrees:
+     - **Left Subtree**: Elements in the `inorder` array to the left of the root index.
+     - **Right Subtree**: Elements in the `inorder` array to the right of the root index.

+3. **Tree Node Creation:**
+   - Create a `TreeNode` for the current root value.
+   - Attach the recursively built left and right subtrees to this node.

+4. **Base Case:**
--   If `n \leq 0`, it means the subtree is empty, return a null node.
+   - If the number of elements is zero or negative, return `null` indicating no subtree.

--   Otherwise, take out the last node `v` of the post-order traversal, and then find the position `k` of `v` in the in-order traversal using the hash table `d`.
-Then the number of nodes in the left subtree is `k - i`, and the number of nodes in the right subtree is `n - k + i - 1`.
--   Recursively construct the left subtree `dfs(i, j, k - i)` and the right subtree `dfs(k + 1, j + k - i, n - k + i - 1)`, connect them to the root node, and finally return the root node.
+5. **Return Value:**
+   - The root of the reconstructed binary tree is returned.

-The time complexity is `O(n)`, and the space complexity is `O(n)`.
-Here, `n` is the number of nodes in the binary tree.
+This approach uses depth-first search (DFS) to construct the tree, with each node being visited once.
+The time complexity is O(n), where `n` is the number of nodes in the tree.

 #### Java